dylanlrrb/Please-Contain-Yourself/5-Make_Multiple_Containers_Work_Together/README.md

 extra stuff:

+can you also set what network the container will attach to when spun up by usiing --network on build?

 get into the mongo container and run commands to see whats stored in the database Drop the entries tabeland see the effect

-talk about using volumes for persistent data storage on the host (explain the needed commands but dont require mongo to be instaled on the user's computer. offer a resource that lets them install it if they dont have it)
+You might be wondering (if you had mongo installed on your machine) why connecting to MongoDB via the 'localhost' address didn't connect to the database installed on your machine.
+Remember, containers can't communicate with the host except through the use of volumes.
+This is a nice segway into the idea of using volumes to persist data inside  containerized databases.
+It's great to be able to containerize a database - but there are some drawbacks.
+Beacuse containers are stateless, if a database container were to crash unexpectedly, all the data inside would be lost.
+Not good.
+You want to be able to store it in a database on the host just in case and you do this via volumes talk about using volumes for persistent data storage on the host (explain the needed commands but dont require mongo to be instaled on the user's computer. offer a resource that lets them install it if they dont have it)

+you would noramlly communicate with another container's API through http.
+Give example: a container is spun up on the same network at the address 'whatever' with 'so and so' port exposed.
+You would make a request to http://whatever:so-and-so
+TEST THIS with the request module